-- 5.100 68 planning applications were approved in the Green Belt in 2021/22.
+- 5.109 50 planning applications were approved in the Green Belt in 2021/22.
 43 these involved minor works to existing buildings and established uses.
 Most of the other approvals were for replacement dwellings and change of use of existing buildings.
-There were four approvals for major development, of which three had a planning application boundary that overlapped with the Green Belt and did not involve any development within the Green Belt itself. - 5.101 One major approval at the Former Yardley Sewage Works (2021/01593/PA) is entirely within the Green Belt but relates to the discharge of conditions for a previously approved development.
-There was a similar minor approval of a single dwelling in the Green Belt (2021/09332/PA), which had been approved in a previous year as it was determined to constitute infill development and not have an impact on the openness of the Green Belt.
-One other approval was for temporary structures within Sutton Park for the Commonwealth Games triathlon event (2021/04633/PA), which will be removed when the games have ended.
+There were four approvals for major development, of which three had a planning application boundary that overlapped with the Green Belt and did not involve any development within the Green Belt itself. - 5.110 One major approval at the Hilltop and Manwood Municipal Golf Course (2022/01576/PA) is located just within the Green Belt on an area of the Green Belt around Handsworth Wood isolated from the rest of the city's Green Belt.
+This, however, relates to the discharge of conditions for a previously approved development.
+There were four minor approvals of single dwellings in the Green Belt, one of which being a Variation of Condition which was related to planning consent that was granted in November 2021which met the criteria for replacement dwellings in the Green Belt.
+One other approval was for HS2 works at Water Orton (2021/09594/PA) for the construction of a primary sub-station compound.